<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 5. You can take the pool with you when you leave

 If you’re not settled down in a house yet, or if you’re planning on moving in the future, your shipping container pool can come with you to your new property!
-This incredible mobility is something that you can’t really get with inground pools.
+This incredible mobility is something that you can’t really get with standard inground pools.

 6. They can be installed in one day